-141. Plaintiffs incorporate the preceding paragraphs of this Writ and Complaint as if set forth in full herein.

-142. Defendant District has a clear and present ministerial duty to ensure equal educational opportunity to any person and a Free Appropriate Public Education in the Least Restrictive Environment for all disabled children enrolled in the school districts they administer and/or oversee; to take appropriate action to identify and eliminate policies that interfere with the equal participation by their students in their instructional programs; and to monitor and ensure that the schools and/or school districts are in compliance with state statutory and regulatory requirements and the underlying purposes and specific provisions of the California Constitution and state laws applicable to the provision of equal education to students of color with and without disabilities.
-Defendant District, as alleged herein, has failed and is failing to comply with those duties and obligations.
+- 153. Plaintiffs incorporate the preceding paragraphs of this Writ and Complaint as if set forth in full herein. - opportunity to any person and a Free Appropriate Public Education in the Least Restrictive Environment for all disabled children enrolled in the school districts they administer and/or oversee; to take appropriate action to identify and eliminate policies that interfere with the equal participation by their students in their instructional programs; and to monitor and ensure that the schools and/or school districts are in compliance with state statutory and regulatory requirements and the underlying purposes and specific provisions of the California Constitution and state laws applicable to the provision of equal education to students of color with and without disabilities.
+Defendants, as alleged herein, have failed and are failing to comply with those duties and obligations.